File name: writemake.pl

 GCC looks in several different places for headers.

-On a normal Unix system, if you do not instruct it otherwise, it will look for headers requested with #include <file> in:
+On a normal Unix system, if you do not instruct it otherwise, it will look for headers requested with #include <

 /usr/local/include